SimmonsRitchie/court_docket_scraper/readme.md

      python3.7-dev.
 Run: `sudo apt-get install python3.7-dev` and then try running `pipenv install` again.

-5. You now need to configure the program.
-Rename .env.example to .env:
+5. You now need to configure the program to set which counties you would like to scrape, etc. First, rename .env.example to .env:

     `mv .env.example .env`

-6. Edit .env to your desired values (eg. counties you would like to scrape, etc):
+6. Now edit the file to your desired values:

     `nano .env`

-    Note: for CHROME_DRIVER_PATH, make sure you include the full path of chromedriver on your system (included with this repo) and not it's relative path.
+    Note: If you followed the Chromedriver installation guide links above, your CHROME_DRIVER_PATH should be: '/usr/bin/chromedriver'

 7. After you've saved and closed .env, you're ready to run the program.
 From the project directory, enter:

     `pipenv run python run.py`